 If you are injured in an accident due to another’s faulty actions, you should get strong representation from an experienced and tenacious legal team, such as the one headed by Dana G. Kirk.

-If you are looking for a Houston injury lawyer who is not afraid to fight aggressively on your behalf, call us today at 713-929-2670 or contact us online.
+If you are looking for a Houston injury lawyer who is not afraid to fight aggressively on your behalf, contact us online.
 We offer free, no-obligation legal consultations, during which we will discuss your legal options and answer any questions you may have.